rob-myers/rob-myers.github.io/docs/plan.md

     - simplify/improve ui-idle event
       - ✅ CssPanZoom.events has {completed,cancelled}-transition, ui-idle
       - ✅ `track` uses CssPanZoom.{events,idleTimeoutId}
-      - 🚧 if idle and "camera" not close enough to npc, transition to npc position
+      - ✅ if idle and "camera" not close enough to npc, transition to npc position
+      - 🚧 support pausing: `api.sleep` + `api.reqRes`
     - try `linear` transition
     - try providing future position of npc
     - what about pause/resume for npc?